 Investigators needing to purchase animals should submit an Animal Order Form (countersigned by the facility’s Animal Care supervisor) indicating any special husbandry needs (i.e. barriers, one animal per cage, etc.) to University Laboratory Animal Resources (ULAR).

 This is not required if a PO is issued to purchase the animals.

 Equipment Involving Facilities Management

-If the original location for the requested equipment is not suitable, Facilities Management or University Procurement will advise the person or department of possible alternative locations.
+If the original location for the requested equipment is not suitable, Facilities Management or Procurement Services will advise the person or department of possible alternative locations.
 This process requires extra time, so good planning by the requesting department is essential.

 Some purchases, especially contracts, may require a review by the University's General Counsel.
-This process could take two to six weeks depending upon the complexities involved; therefore, good planning by the requesting department is needed.
+This process could take two to six weeks depending upon the complexities involved, therefore, good planning by the requesting department is needed.